-5.0% Senior Subordinated Notes
+5.0% Notes

 On May 9, 2013, Sonic issued \$300.0 million in aggregate principal amount of unsecured senior subordinated 5.0% Notes which mature on May 15, 2023.
 The 5.0% Notes were issued at a price of 100.0% of the principal amount thereof.
 Sonic used the net proceeds from the issuance of the 5.0% Notes to repurchase all of the outstanding 9.0% Senior Subordinated Notes due 2018.
 Remaining proceeds from the issuance of the 5.0% Notes were used for general corporate purposes.
 Interest is payable semi-annually in arrears on May 15 and November 15 of each year.
+During the year ended December 31, 2016, Sonic repurchased approximately \$10.7 million of its outstanding 5.0% Notes for approximately \$10.6 million in cash, plus accrued and unpaid interest related thereto.

 Sonic may redeem the 5.0% Notes in whole or in part at any time on or after May 15, 2018 at the following redemption prices, which are expressed as percentages of the principal amount:

-Price
+Redemption Price

 Beginning on May 15, 2018 102.500%

 Beginning on May 15, 2019 101.667%

-Beginning on May 15, 2020.
-100.833%
+Beginning on May 15, 2020 100.833%

 Beginning on May 15, 2021 and thereafter 100.000%

-In addition, on or before May 15, 2016, Sonic may redeem up to 35% of the aggregate principal amount of the 5.0% Notes at a redemption price equal to 105% of the par value of the 5.0% Notes plus accrued and unpaid interest with proceeds from certain equity offerings.
-On or before May 15, 2018, Sonic may redeem all or a part of the aggregate principal amount of the 5.0% Notes at a redemption price equal to 100% of the principal amount of the 5.0% Notes redeemed plus an applicable premium (as defined in the indenture) and any accrued and unpaid interest as of the redemption date.
+In addition, before May 15, 2018, Sonic may redeem all or a part of the aggregate principal amount of the 5.0% Notes at a redemption price equal to 100% of the principal amount of the 5.0% Notes redeemed plus an applicable premium (as defined in the indenture) and any accrued and unpaid interest as of the redemption date.
 The indenture also provides that holders of the 5.0% Notes may require Sonic to repurchase the 5.0% Notes at a purchase price equal to 101% of the par value of the 5.0% Notes, plus accrued and unpaid interest, if Sonic undergoes a change of control (as defined in the indenture).

 The indenture governing the 5.0% Notes contains certain specified restrictive covenants.
 Sonic has agreed not to pledge any assets to any third-party lender of senior subordinated debt except under certain limited circumstances.
 Sonic also has agreed to certain other limitations or prohibitions concerning the incurrence of other indebtedness, guarantees, liens, certain types of investments, certain transactions with affiliates, mergers, consolidations, issuance of preferred stock, cash dividends to stockholders, distributions, redemptions and the sale, assignment, lease, conveyance or disposal of certain assets.
-Specifically, the indenture governing Sonic's 5.0% Notes limits Sonic's ability to pay quarterly cash dividends on Sonic's Class A and Class B common stock in excess of \$0.10 per share.
+Specifically, the indenture governing the 5.0% Notes limits Sonic's ability to pay quarterly cash dividends on Sonic's Class A and Class B common stock in excess of \$0.10 per share.
 Sonic may only pay quarterly cash dividends on Sonic's Class A and Class B common stock if Sonic complies with the terms of the indenture governing the 5.0% Notes.
-There are no restrictions on retained earnings or net income.
-Sonic was in compliance with all restrictive covenants as of December 31, 2015.

-Balances outstanding under Sonic's 5.0% Notes are guaranteed by all of Sonic's operating domestic subsidiaries.
+Balances outstanding under the 5.0% Notes are guaranteed by all of Sonic's operating domestic subsidiaries.
 These guarantees are full and unconditional and joint and several.
 The parent company has no independent assets or operations.
-The subsidiaries that are not guaranters are considered to be minor.
+The subsidiaries that are not guarantees are considered to be minor.